TulaneIntroDataScience/TulaneIntroDataScience.github.io/README.md

 *   Have a basic understanding of data management and storage systems.
 *   Be able to clean data and perform basic statistical analysis of the data including visualization.
 *   Have an understanding of statistical hypothesis testing including t-tests and bootstrapped confidence intervals.
-*   Be able to use one or more machine learning algorithms for classification, regression, and prediction of data.
+*   Be able to use one or more machine learning algorithms for classification and regression.
 *   Be able to present the results of a complete data analysis in written, visual, and presentation.

 **Note to Students: This is a brand new course and we’re trying lots of new things!
 Please work with us on making this course a success!**

 ## Program-Level Outcomes:

 This course fulfills the requirement of **one** of the CMPS 3000-level or above courses required for the coordinate major in computer science.
 Students need to complete three such courses in order to complete the requirements for a coordinate major.
 For more information on the coordinate major please see the requirements at [the Registrar's Website](https://catalog.tulane.edu/science-engineering/computer-science/computer-science-coordinate-major/#requirementstext)

 ## Required and Suggested Student Resources